 vague or general, credit is unlikely to be awarded.

 AUM reserves the right to request additional information as needed.
 It is the student’s responsibility to follow the articulation guidelines and to ensure that all documents submitted to AUM are complete, accurate and verifiable.

 All course syllabi or course descriptions MUST be in English.
 AUM prefers that these documents be submitted directly from the institution to AUM.
 Documents downloaded, in English, from the institution’s website will also be acceptable but only if a direct link to the description or syllabus is provided.

-Course information should be submitted to the International Articulation Coordinator by one of the following methods:
+Course information should be submitted to the Office of Global Initiatives by one of the following methods:

 Whether you provide detailed course syllabi or detailed course descriptions, all documents submitted to AUM are subject to verification and become the property of AUM and therefore, will not be released.
 If any document is found to be fraudulent, the student will be found responsible and subject to disciplinary action.

-Generally, if course articulation has been coordinated though the Registrar’s office and evaluated by a designated faculty member and a decision made, the student must supply additional information in order to have the coursework reviewed a second time.
+Generally, if course articulation has been coordinated though the Office of Global Initiatives and evaluated, the student must supply additional information in order to have the coursework reviewed a second time.

 Taylor Center 101